NCAR/CAM-chem/_sources/learning.rst.txt

 `xarray <http://xarray.pydata.org/en/stable/#>`_ - Package for working with structured data.

 `xarray and NetCDF <https://towardsdatascience.com/handling-netcdf-files-using-xarray-for-absolute-beginners-111a8ab4463f>`_ - Absolute beginners instructions for using xarray with NetCDF.

-`xarray tutorial <https://www.youtube.com/watch?v=a339Q5F48UQ&feature=youtu.be>`_ - Recorded CISL tutorial on using xarray in the Jupyter Notebook setting.

 `GeoWombat <https://geowombat.readthedocs.io/en/latest/>`_ - Utilities to process geospatial and time series of raster data at scale.